robert-chiniquy/async-autotarget/README.md

 // Sometime you really just want the movie and the popcorn, nothing wrong with that function movieNight(callback) {
-  // popcorn requires a movie in `everything`, so just need to select 'popcorn' here async.auto(autotarget(everything, 'popcorn'), callback);
+  // 'popcorn' requires 'movie' in `everything`, so just need to select 'popcorn' here async.auto(autotarget(everything, 'popcorn'), callback);
 }